 Good to have: One round small brush and one small flat for making small lines.
 Buy medium price range brushes until you know what size and style you are comfortable with.

-Hardware store: Two large soft big brushes for covering canvas backgrounds or for very large canvases, also for applying varnish, etc.
+Hardware store: One large soft big brush 2-3 inch for covering canvas backgrounds or for very large canvases, also for applying varnish, etc.

 Get a brush carrier to protect your brushes.
 Simple bamboo roll-up style, or old placemat.
+Or at home you can lay them out or put them into a cup.

 Supports (canvas) for Oil or Acrylic: 2 pre primed (gessoed) canvas or primed board (I like Ampersand).
 (If you are an advanced student, you should be adding two more coats of gesso yourself).
-Size: 16x20 or larger.
-No canvas larger than 36 inches in any direction unless given permission by instructor.
-Also a pack of small 12"x12" or 9"x12" canvas boards for experimenting and making samples to keep (Michaels with a coupon!).
+Size: 16x20, or larger.
+Also, a pack of small 12"x12" or 9"x12" canvas boards for experimenting and making samples to keep (Michaels with a coupon!).